-(a) Payment for vacations will be made at an employee's basic pay, except if an employee has been working in a higher paid position than his/her regular position for a majority of his/her regularly scheduled hours in the sixty (60) working days preceding his/her vacation in which case he/she shall receive the higher rate.

-- (b) When a payday falls during a regular employee's vacation the employee shall be entitled to have the pay cheque forwarded to a mailing address supplied by the employee in writing. - (c) Once per calendar year, upon thirty (30) days written notice, a regular employee shall be entitled to receive prior to commencement of a vacation, a payroll advance equivalent to the amount of his/her regular pay cheque issued during the vacation period, except that no payroll advance shall be issued in December for the January pay or in March for the April pay.
+- (a) Payment for vacations will be made at an employee's basic pay, except if an employee has been working in a higher paid position than their regular position for a majority of their regularly scheduled hours in the sixty (60) working days preceding their vacation in which case they shall receive the higher rate. - (b) Once per calendar year, upon thirty (30) days written notice, a regular employee shall be entitled to receive prior to commencement of a vacation, a payroll advance equivalent to the amount of their regular paycheque issued during the vacation period, except that no payroll advance shall be issued in December for the January pay or in March for the April pay.